A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Proposed GGHL Framework

 After the above variables are obtained and represented, the CNN training process is to make the CNN’s predictions approach the ground truth values, i.e., minimizing the loss in Eq.~\ref{eq:19}, which will be described later.

-\textbf{2) Object-adaptive weight adjustment mechanism (OWAM).} Generally, after generating an elliptical Gaussian candidate region and assigning labels to all the locations in this region, as shown in Fig.~\ref{fig:6}, the value of $f\left( {x,y} \right)$ is used to weight a location of the candidate region when calculating the location loss.
+\textbf{3) Object-adaptive weight adjustment mechanism (OWAM).} Generally, after generating an elliptical Gaussian candidate region and assigning labels to all the locations in this region, as shown in Fig.~\ref{fig:6}, the value of $f\left( {x,y} \right)$ is used to weight a location of the candidate region when calculating the location loss.
 However, some objects like harbors in the remote sensing datasets as shown in Fig.~\ref{fig:7} do not conform to the Gaussian center prior.
 Therefore, it is not appropriate to use Gaussian weight directly.
 This has not been considered by the existing Gaussian-center-prior methods, such as CenterNet \cite{zhou2019objects}, BBAVectors \cite{yi2020oriented}, DRN \cite{pan2020dynamic}, O$^2$-DNet \cite{wei2020oriented}, and loss functions like GWD \cite{yang2021rethinking}.
+In the field of horizontal object detection, AutoAssign \cite{zhu2020autoassign} and IQDet \cite{ma2021iqdet} employed the adaptive weight adjustment with success.
+OWAM borrows this idea and extends it to oriented object detection.
+Compared to the existing methods, benefitting from using general Gaussian PDFs defined in OLA as prior weights, the proposed OWAM represents translation, rotation, and scaling for the arbitrary-oriented object.
+This Gaussian prior is for each individual while not for each category designed in AutoAssign \cite{zhu2020autoassign}.
+Besides, as mentioned before, using general Gaussian instead of “Rotated-Centerness-like” mechanisms to learn "Objectness" avoids the possible interpolation approximation problem.
+Based on this prior, the weights are dynamically adjusted by the orientation correlation variables $\boldsymbol{s}_{x,y,m}$ and ${ar}_{x,y,m}$ designed in ORC during the CNN training.
+That is, OWAM combines the static prior in OLA with the dynamically learnable OBB representation in ORC to re-weight the assigned candidates.

-Next, an OWAM is presented, in which higher weights are assigned to the key positive locations of an object learned by CNN, while not always the center point of an object that is used by ${\boldsymbol{F}_m},{\rm{ }}m = 1,2,3$.
+In OWAM, the higher weights are assigned to the key positive locations of an object learned by CNN, while not always the center point of an object that is used by ${\boldsymbol{F}_m},{\rm{ }}m = 1,2,3$.
 As shown in Fig.~\ref{fig:7}, weight adjustment matrices ${\boldsymbol{G}_m},{\rm{ }}m = 1,2,3$ are introduced to adaptively adjust the weight of each Gaussian region of ${\boldsymbol{F}_m}$, according to object’s shape.
 Note that matrices ${\boldsymbol{G}_m}$ are calculated based on the proposed ORCs of CNN using the OBB regression loss described below, which reflects the OBB shape prediction scores at positive locations.
 The value of each component in ${\boldsymbol{G}_m}$ is in the range of $\left( {0,1} \right)$.
 More specifically, based on the above OBB encoding process, the OBB regression loss at each positive location ${\left( {x,y} \right)_m},{\rm{ }}m = 1,2,3$, is